StormieFN/SimpleSpammer4Discord/README.md

 # SimpleSpammer4Discord

+**_USE RESPONSIBLY TO AVOID GETTING RATE-LIMITED BY DISCORD OR FLOODED WITH HATE FROM OTHER SERVER MEMBERS_**

 Simple Python program to spam a custom message with a count-controlled loop and custom cooldown for each.

 Install the entire bundle and extract the `.zip` to an accessible directory (Preferably DOWNLOADS or DESKTOP)